skjeeth1/StarFinder/README.md

 This game also has a minigame "Space Invaders".
 Which is linked to the game storyline which is given below

-LORE OF THE GAME
+LORE OF THE GAME:
 You are a military sergeant tasked with retrieving the AI information libraries that were stolen by the space invaders.
 To do this you fend off the space invaders in the process unlock clues to find out where they might've come from.
 Once you get enough clues you can set off on a voyage to their planet and complete your mission.

-INSTRUCTIONS TO DOWNLOAD/PLAY THE GAME
+INSTRUCTIONS TO DOWNLOAD/PLAY THE GAME:
 Make sure to download the zip file of the main branch in the repository, extract the zip file and if you're using windows run the .exe file If you are on other OS, open your python application you need pygame installed,